2bitsin/uqwords/readme.md

 Yes it's based on the one described by Sean Parent in his talk "Better Code Concurrency"

 I could spread the I/O load accross worker threads instead of the producer thread, but that does not give me any more I/O troughput anyway so no real benefit.

+The whole things was tested on a 32GiB file.